 Lyme’s existence depended upon the Cobb, a small artificial harbour dating from the time of Edward I. Lyme is exposed to south-westerly gales, and the Cobb acts as both a harbour and a breakwater.
 Because of The Cobb, Lyme Regis became a shipbuilding centre and important port: as recently at 1780 it was larger than the port of Liverpool.

-View of Lyme Regis from The Cobb
+Above: View of Lyme Regis from The Cobb

 The Cobb is internationally known as the place where Louisa Musgrove fell from steps known locally as “Granny’s Teeth”, in Jane Austen’s novel “Persuasion”.
 Jane Austen stayed here in 1804, and several scenes from both ‘Persuasion’, and ‘Northanger Abbey’ are set in the area.
 Whilst in Lyme she wrote to her sister describing how she enjoyed bathing, walking on the Cobb, and dancing at the local Assembly Rooms.
 The Cobb also features in the late John Fowles novel “The French Lieutenants Woman” which was made into a very successful film.

 Lyme Regis has not always been the quiet seaside resort it is today.
 The town was besieged by Royalist forces during the Civil War in 1644.
 The Duke of Monmouth landed here in 1685 in an effort to take the Crown from his uncle King James II.
 The Monmouth Rebellion ended in failure at the Battle of Sedgemoor: 23 rebels were later hung and quartered on the beach where he first stepped ashore.